 Definitions:

 Applicant means the entity seeking a Borough permit to construct or install a wireless facility or facilities in the Borough Right-of-Way.
 Applicant shall include a carrier, a Competitive Local Exchange Carrier (CLEC) or other Third-Party Operator as herein defined.
-ChapterChapter.
+The Applicant shall notify its contractors and subcontractors of the requirements of this Chapter and shall be responsible for any violations of this Chapter by any of its contractors.
 Applicant shall include the term “Permittee” when required permits have been issued pursuant to this Section.

 Borough means the Borough of Stone Harbor, in the County of Cape May, State of New Jersey.